Aiman-Wazir/Learning-Path-Recommendation-System/README.md

 The results indicate that the model effectively predicts intern preferences and provides personalized learning recommendations.

 ---
+NOTE:-
+THE MODEL WAS LARGE SO IT CANNOT BE UPLOADED HERE>YOU CAN SIMPLY RUN THE NOTEBOOK.
 ## Installation

 Clone the repository